Spinal cord stimulation (SCS)

 Radiofrequency ablation (RFA)

 Yes.
 Radiofrequency ablation is a well-established drug-free treatment that has been clinically proven to provide safe, effective, lasting relief from your chronic pain.
+Talk with your doctor to learn more about the safety and effectiveness of Radiofrequency ablation.

 Some insurance plans will cover radiofrequency ablation.
 Speak with your doctor and insurance carrier to verify.